Austin Riley Player Props: Braves vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective nine K/9, which ranks 13th in MLB.

-- The Royals have the 14th-ranked team ERA among all MLB pitching staffs (4.30).
+- The Royals have a 4.71 team ERA that ranks 18th across all league pitching staffs.

-- Royals pitchers combine to rank 13th in baseball in home runs given up (14 total, 1.1 per game).
+- Royals pitchers combine to rank 19th in baseball in home runs surrendered (19 total, 1.4 per game).

-- Singer (1-0) gets the start for the Royals, his third of the season.
+- Bubic (0-1) gets the start for the Royals, his third of the season.

-- The right-hander last pitched on Saturday against the San Francisco Giants, when he threw six innings, allowing five earned runs while giving up eight hits.
+- His last time out came on Sunday against the San Francisco Giants, when the left-hander threw six scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.